celo-org/celo-monorepo/packages/sdk/contractkit/README.md

 # ContractKit

-Celo's ContractKit is a library to help developers and validators to interact with the celo-blockchain.
+Celo's ContractKit is a library to help developers and validators to interact with the Celo blockchain.

 ContractKit supports the following functionality: